DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    :scale: 35%
    :alt: Geoff Bunza DCC Interface Schematic

-   Figure 6: Geoff Bunza DCC Interface Schematic
+   Geoff Bunza DCC Interface Schematic

 The above is actually a simple circuit to build.
 To make it easy, Geoff has provided the CAD files that you can download, unzip, and then send the board file to one of many fabricators (like Oshpark) and have them make boards for you.
 DCC-EX may be selling these, so keep checking back.
 Here is what the boards look like: